piersrueb/wp-custom-rest-endpoint/readme.md

 ### Advanced Custom Fields

 You can also include Advanced Custom Fields data in your endpoint.
-In this case I'm retrieving the url of a file from an ACF file upload field.
+In this case I'm retrieving the url of a file from an ACF file upload field called 'file'.

 ```php
 $post_document = "";